thxa/activity-pulse-portfolio/README.md

 # Welcome to Portfolio
 ## Project info

-Activity Pulse Portfolio is a dynamic and interactive personal portfolio website for Thamer Alharbi, featuring:
+Activity Pulse Portfolio is a dynamic and interactive personal portfolio website, featuring:

 - Interactive activity heatmap that visualizes contributions across different platforms
 - Responsive profile section with customizable bio and social links